kynesim/weld/docs/README.txt

 Weld - the original README
 ==========================

+*This chapter is being rewriten, and possibly split into separate parts.
+Some of it may be inaccurate.
+Please be patient.*

 The multiple repository model used by muddle makes it quite difficult to track changes.
 It would be simpler if there was a single git repository for a project which could track back to other repositories.